Mount S3 server as drive

 In some cases, you may want to process your data and send the output into some existing system - e.g. an SQL database, business intelligence system, data lake etc.

 The CANedge is designed around making this process simple.
-For that purpose, our CAN bus Python API lets you easily fetch data from the CANedge (from local disk or an S3 server), DBC decode it to human-readable form and expose it in interoperable formats like pandas dataframes.
-In particular, our telematics dashboard integration with Grafana provides a plug & play example showcasing how to push DBC decoded data to a database (in that case InfluxDB).
-This script can be easily modified to send the data to some other destination - for example an SQL database.
+For example, you can use our MF4 decoders to create a Parquet data lake with your data - which natively integrates with a wide variety of platforms, tools and databases.
+Alternatively, you can use our CAN bus Python API to load data from the CANedge (from local disk or an S3 server), DBC decode it to human-readable form and expose it in interoperable formats like pandas dataframes.
+Our telematics dashboard integration with Grafana provides a plug & play example showcasing how to integrate DBC decoded CAN/LIN data with a separate system.

 For details on this, feel free to contact us.